thomasgtaylor/how.wtf/content/post/2023-06-08-use-virtualenv-with-a-python-jupyter-notebook.md

 ---
-title: Use virtualenv with a Python Jupyter notebook
-date: 2023-06-08T23:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-06-08 23:50:00-04:00
 description: How to use a virtualenv with a Python Jupyter notebook
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Use virtualenv with a Python Jupyter notebook
 ---

 Using a virtual environment with a Jupyter notebook is easy!